How to find what makes you happy

 40. Allow yourself to fail

 Not everything that makes you happier is going to look great at first glance.
-Sometimes, the key to being happier is giving yourself permission not to be perfect.
+Sometimes, the key to being happier is by permitting yourself not to be perfect.
 In these cases, you need to allow yourself to fail.

 Failing is not a bad thing as long as you learn from it.
 All the most successful people in the world have failed.
 Some are more prominent than others, but it is without a doubt, one of the best ways to learn.
 Here’s 10 Famous Failures To Learn From.

 41. Do smiling exercises

 This is a good one.
 When you smile, more often than not, you’re happy.
 So changing our physiology can affect our mind.
 I’m sure you’ve seen a sad person smile.
 At that moment, that person is happy.
 So make it a habit of smiling more by doing smiling exercises.

 For most people, finding things that make you happy means trying something that’s difficult, but that is still rewarding.
 If you try hard enough, it doesn’t matter if you succeed.
 We can’t be happy all the time, but you will be happier because you tried and failed instead of giving into your fear.
 Writing this post made me feel happy.